malteranalytics/malteranalytics.github.io/_posts/2024-10-07-playoff-outcomes.md

 For the NBA, we start in 1978 when playoffs expanded from from 8 to 12 (currently 16 plus 4 play-in teams).
 8 seeds have defeated the 1 seed 6 times (7%).
 Those 6 teams have gone on to a second round record of 2-4, and the 2 second round victories went on to 2-0 in the conference finals (both against 2 seeds).
-These Cinderella 8 seeds, the 2023 Heat and the 1999 Knicks, advanced the finals only to lose to Western Conference 1 seeds, the Spurs and Nuggets respectively.
+These Cinderella 8 seeds, the 2023 Heat and the 1999 Knicks, advanced to the finals only to lose to Western Conference 1 seeds, the Spurs and Nuggets respectively.

 Also noteworthy is that in the 5 vs 4 match up, the 5 seed has come out on top in 54% of series and of the 8 times a conference finals featured a 4 vs 2, both seeds split 4 series each.